The Runaway Jury: Plot

 Wendall Rohr and his team of tort lawyers have filed suit on behalf of plaintiff Celeste Wood, whose husband died of lung cancer, against the tobacco company Pynex.
 The trial is to be held in Biloxi, Mississippi, a state thought to have favorable tort laws and sympathetic juries.
-Before the jury in the Pynex trial has been sworn in, a stealth juror, Nicholas Easter, has begun to quietly connive behind the scenes, in concert with a mysterious woman known only as Marlee.
+Before the jury in the Pynex trial has been sworn in, a stealth juror, Nicholas Easter, has successfully gotten himself added to the jury, in concert with a mysterious woman known only as Marlee.

-Rankin Fitch, a shady "consultant" who has directed eight successful trials for the tobacco industry, has placed a camera in the courtroom in order to observe the proceedings in his office nearby, plotting many schemes to reach to the jury.
+Rankin Fitch, a shady "consultant" who has directed eight successful trials for the tobacco industry, has placed a camera in the courtroom in order to observe the proceedings in his office nearby, where he and his team analyze the jury and plan to manipulate them.
 He plans to get to Millie Dupree through blackmailing her husband through a tape that has him trying to bribe an official.
 He gets to Lonnie Shaver by convincing a company to buy his employer and convince him through orientation.
 He also tries to reach Rikki Coleman through blackmail of revealing her abortion to her husband.
 As the case continues, Fitch is approached by Marlee with a proposal to "buy" the verdict.

 Meanwhile, Easter works from the inside to gain control of the jury – being warm-hearted, sympathetic and helpful to jurors who might be won over, and rather ruthless to those who prove impervious to his efforts.
 Eventually, he becomes jury foreman after the previous one falls ill (resulting from Nicholas spiking his coffee).
 He also manages to hoodwink and repeatedly manipulate the judge.
 Meanwhile, Marlee – Easter's partner/lover – acts as his agent on the outside, convincing Fitch that Easter controls the jury and can deliver any verdict on demand through a series of highly secretive meetings, in which Marlee repeatedly threatens to disappear if Fitch's team attempts to track her.